jenkins-x/jx-docs/content/en/community/documentation/reference.md

 ---
 title: References
 linktitle: References
-description: Additional reference documentation when working on the Jenkins X site
+description: Additional reference documentation when working on the JayeX site
 type: docs
 weight: 30
 aliases:
     - /docs/contributing/documentation/reference/
 ---

-The following sections contains other information that's helpful when working with Hugo and the Jenkins X site; you don't necessary need to go through this if this is your first time.
+The following sections contains other information that's helpful when working with Hugo and the JayeX site; you don't necessary need to go through this if this is your first time.

 ## Search by Algolia/DocSearch